Laragear/SubscriptionsDemo/README.md

 }
 ```

-Then, easily use in your application as with any authorization gate:
+Then, you can easily use the newly created gate in your application:

 ```blade
 @can('haveUpgradeDiscount', $user->subscription)